 Should you ever find yourself somewhere you didn’t want to go, you can simply touch “Back” to go back to the previous screen.

 Somewhat embarrassingly, the only thing I actually had to look up was how to change into another application mode: Instead of going through the menu, you simply touch the application name shown in the top left corner of the screen.
-I’m just not used to things being so intuitive.

 The touchscreen really shines when it comes to different applications.
 As you can see in this video of me using the parts counting mode with auto-optimization, the STX can even replace a dedicated counting scale:

 12 seconds into the video, you can see that the scale displays a numpad to let me enter the average piece weight or number of samples.
 There’s simply no way to achieve this kind of application flexibility and user friendliness without a touchscreen.

 One common complaint about touchscreens is the lack of tactile feedback.
 Fortunately, the most frequently used buttons on any scale, ON/OFF/Zero and Tare, were still kept as physical buttons on the Ohaus Scout STX.